RokuHanmar/hello-world/README.md

 in other languages (such as needing to write main functions)

 When I was then given a Hello World project during a React course, I decided it would be a good idea to add it here, for posterity.
 As this has now made this repository ~50% JavaScript, I have come to regret this.
 To compensate, I will next be using turtle.py

+I meant that last sentence as a joke.
+I really did.
+Unfortunately, I got bored, and there was no one around to stop me, so I wrote a 129 line hello world program using turtle, a Python library I hadn't used in at least 3 years.
+The repository is now 75% Python, and I don't know enough other libraries to make it worse